History of the Church of England: Edward VI and Mary I (1547–1558)

 Map of English dioceses during the reign of Henry VIII.
 The cutout displays the boundaries of dioceses during the Anglo-Saxon period.

 Henry's son, Edward VI, became king at the age of nine.
-Under the guidance of Protestant councilors, including Cranmer, the Church of England was transformed into a fully Protestant Church.
+Under the guidance of Protestant councilors, including the Reformed theologian Thomas Cranmer, the Church of England was transformed into a fully Reformed Protestant Church.
 A Book of Homilies was published, from which all clergy were to preach on Sundays.
 The homilies condemned relics, images, rosary beads, holy water, palms, and other "papistical superstitions".
 It also taught justification by faith alone.
 Government sanctioned iconoclasm led to the destruction of images and relics.
 Stained glass, shrines, statues, and roods were defaced or destroyed.
 Church walls were whitewashed and covered with biblical texts condemning idolatry.
 The Chantries Act 1547 abolished the chantries and confiscated their assets.
 A chantry was an endowment that paid priests to say mass for the dead for the purpose of aiding souls in purgatory.

 The most significant reform in Edward's reign was the adoption of an English liturgy to replace the old Latin rites.
 The doctrine of justification by faith is implicit throughout the 1549 Book of Common Prayer, but the Catholic doctrines of transubstantiation and the sacrifice of the Mass are rejected.
 Nevertheless, many reformers complained that the prayer book was too traditional.
-The 1552 Book of Common Prayer was explicitly Protestant, going so far as to deny the real presence.
+The 1552 Book of Common Prayer was explicitly Protestant, going so far as to deny transubstantiation.
 John Hooper refused to be consecrated a bishop while wearing the required vestments (a black chimere over a white rochet) igniting the first vestments controversy, which was essentially a conflict over whether the Church could require people to observe ceremonies that were neither necessary for salvation nor prohibited by scripture.

 In June 1553, the Church promulgated a Protestant doctrinal statement, the Forty-Two Articles.
-It affirmed predestination and denied the real presence of Christ in the Eucharist.
+It affirmed predestination and denied transubstantiation.
 However, three weeks later Edward was dead.

 Following the death of Edward, his half-sister the Roman Catholic Mary I came to the throne.
 She reversed the religious policies of her father and brother and re-established unity with Rome.
 The Marian Persecutions of Protestants and dissenters took place at this time.
 The queen's image after the persecutions turned into that of an almost legendary tyrant called Bloody Mary.
 This perception was mainly due to the widespread publication of Foxe's Book of Martyrs after her death.
 Nigel Heard summarises the persecution thus: "It is now estimated that the 274 religious executions carried out during the last three years of Mary's reign exceeded the number recorded in any Catholic country on the continent in the same period."